Updated: Aug 20

 These processes refer to the techniques and procedures employed by businesses to control risks and take advantage of opportunities connected to the accomplishment of their goals.
 ERM offers a framework for managing risks, which often entails identifying specific occurrences or conditions that are pertinent to the organization's goals (threats and opportunities), evaluating their impact and likelihood, coming up with a response plan, and monitoring the process.

-Businesses protect and enhance value for their stakeholders (e.g. owners, employees, consumers, and regulators) by identifying and taking proactive measures to handle risks and opportunities.
+Businesses protect and enhance value for their stakeholders (e.g., owners, employees, consumers, and regulators) by identifying and taking proactive measures to handle risks and opportunities.
 The NIST framework provides a common language for an organization's stakeholders (both internal and external) to understand, manage, and articulate cybersecurity risks.
 Some of its key uses include:

-helping to identify and prioritize cybersecurity risk
+Helping to identify and prioritize cybersecurity risks.

-by aligning policy, business, and technological approaches to risk management
+By aligning policy, business, and technological approaches to risk management.

-managing cybersecurity risk across entire organizations
+Managing cybersecurity risk across entire organizations.

 Five essential functions organize the framework – Identify, Protect, Detect, Respond, Recover.
 These functions help break down the lifecycle for managing cybersecurity over time.
 Each of these functions will be expanded on now so that you can gain deeper insights into how the framework helps you to reduce your cybersecurity risk.

 Identify critical business processes and assets – What activities of your business must continue to be viable?
 Examples include maintaining a website to retrieve payments or securely protecting customer/patient information.